Anupama-sjsu/Whatsapp-Chat-System/README.md

 A chatting platform, to send messages and share pictures and videos with contacts.

 ## Chosen Topic8 Android:
 Android chat app with local disk cache for message and photo (via disk or Room).
-The chat app can interact with any backend via REST API, FireStore or Websocket for realtime chat.
+The chat app can interact with any backend via FireStore for realtime chat.

 ## Steps to set up this git repository project:
 1. This application is set up using firebase, by creating and registering the application on the platform.